Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 kubectl logs is a command that views the stdout (standard output) and stderr (standard error - outputs error messages or diagnostics) from Pods.

 Now let's delete a single pod and see what happens.

+Pod deletion takes time, so please allow up to 5 minutes.

 Step 6: